Bhavnoor-Singh98/Arrays/README.md

 # Arrays
-Optimized Code of common array questions in java.
+Optimized Code for common array questions in java.